ward/run/_posts/2023-04-16-rotterdam-marathon.md

 around for.
 Got to rest them legs!
 We bought what we needed to make some pasta in the evening and made our way to the place we were staying.
-Rest of the afternoon and evening was spent sitting around and planning the final details of the morning of.
-The place I had gotten last minute was in a bit of a dead zone public transport wise and I did not want to have to walk too much in the morning.
+Rest of the afternoon and evening was spent sitting around and planning the final details of the next morning.
+The place I had gotten last minute was in a bit of a public transport dead zone and I did not want to have to walk too much in the morning.
 We settled on getting a ride in the morning to the nearest metro station and taking that into the city.
 Next time: think better about public transport options when getting your place.